daniel1820815/daniel1820815.github.io/_drafts/netconf_validation.md

 In YANG Suite go to **Protocols –> NETCONF**, select *IOS-XE* on the **YANG Set** from the Dropdown menu, search and select the *Cisco-IOS-XE-native* module and load the modules.
 Then choose the NETCONF operation, ```<get>``` in this case, and select **Router1** as device.
 Before browsing through the YANG tree, click on the "YANG Tree -> Options" and choose *NETCONF XML (RPC parameters only)* from **Display as RPC(s) as** to show only the configuration payload parameters.
 We don't need the other XML overhead.

 {: style="text-align: justify" }
+> Please note that I mentioned about creating the YANG Sets during the previous post.
+Check the [Getting Started](https://developer.cisco.com/docs/yangsuite/#!welcome-to-cisco-yang-suite/getting-started){:target="_blank"} section from the documentation.
+Create Device profiles and download the supported YANG models from the devices or upload YANG model files from your workstation or from public [YANG Github repository](https://github.com/YangModels/yang){:target="_blank"} at the Setup menu on the right.
+After that you can create YANG module sets for IOS-XE and NX-OS with the supported modules you need.

+{: style="text-align: justify" }
 Browse the YANG tree and look for the **router** container.
 Expand it and move on to the **ios-bgp:bgp** list element which also needs to be expanded.
 Then you will find the **ios-bgp:neighbor** list element.
 Click the checkbox in the value column and then generate the filter using the **Build RPC** button.
 The filter should look like screenshot 2 below.

 ![Validating BGP Neighbors](/images/netconf_native_bgp_neighbor_config.png "Validating BGP Neighbors")